 How do you financially evaluate a merger or acquisition?

 Mergers and acquisitions are a part of the increasingly expanding corporate world.
-However, many a times, a merger or acquisition is given a go ahead, even though there is a possibility of it being unprofitable.
+However, many times, a merger or acquisition is given a go ahead, even though there is a possibility of it being unprofitable.
 To financially evaluate a merger or acquisition, the acquirer company should first determine whether the asking price is reasonable.
 Once this phase is over, you should check for the following key considerations before taking the final decision:

 Debt and Liabilities: